syncfusion-content/asp.netwebforms-docs/aspnet/UploadBox/Getting-Started.md

 {% endhighlight %}

-1. Add the following Styles in the ASPX page to allow or deny files.
+Add the following Styles in the ASPX page to allow or deny files.

-{% highlight c# %}
+{% highlight css %}
         .posupload

         {